Cordyceps Before Workout

 In China, cordyceps is one of the approved treatments to treat arrhythmia, a condition that causes the heartbeat rhythm to be irregular.
-Other studies conducted in animals indicate that cordyceps can significantly reduce heart injuries caused by chronic liver disease, thus reducing the chances of heart failure.
-Cordyceps can also improve cholesterol levels by lowering LDL cholesterol.
+Other studies conducted in animals indicate that cordyceps may significantly reduce heart injuries caused by chronic liver disease, thus reducing the chances of heart failure.
+Cordyceps may also improve cholesterol levels by lowering LDL cholesterol.

 Cordyceps - Before or After Workout?

 As soon as people learn about this amazing supplement, they want to know if it is better to take cordyceps before or after exercise.

 Whether before or after exercise, the recommended intake of cordyceps per day is 1,000 to 3,000 mg.
 Although there is no dangerous level of cordyceps intake, toxicity levels, or notable side effects, this is the recommended amount to avoid stomach discomfort.